 As it is in Shanghai, apartments in Beijing are not the cheapest, and their prices also depend on the district and distance from the center.
 It is worth mentioning that despite the high price, the cost is still lower in comparison with rental prices in Shanghai.

 Bigger apartments are also more expensive.
-For a three-bedroom apartment in the city center, you will pay about 10 000 – 25 000 yuan per month (approx. 1 400 – 3 600 USD).
+For a three-bedroom apartment in the city center, you will pay about RMB 19,550 per month (approx. USD 2,800).
 It is even more expensive than in Shanghai.
-To rent a similar apartment in the city center, you will have to pay 6 000 – 15 000 yuan per month (approx. 874 – 2 100 USD).
+To rent a similar apartment in the city center, you will have to pay RMB 7,000–18,000 per month (approx. USD 1,000–2,610).

-One of the richest districts of Beijing is Zhongguancun (the technological center of the city), Guomao (business center), and Shunyi, filled with villas.
+One of the wealthiest districts of Beijing is Zhongguancun (the technological center of the city), Guomao (the business center), and Shunyi, filled with villas.
 Sanlitun and Wudakou are also becoming more popular.
 Apartments in these districts may be very expensive due to their location and prestige.

 People that don’t know the area and the language are advised to hire a real estate agent who will help in choosing the best apartment for them.
 There are many real estate agencies in Beijing, so it is best to ask your friends for recommendations.
 It should be remembered that a real estate agent charges a commission for his help, which sometimes reaches 100% of the monthly rent.
 In Beijing, agencies charge the largest commission for their work.

 Plenty of housing offers can be found on Chinese websites.